Toowoomba - West

 Toowoomba - West ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Toowoomba-West had a cultural diversity score below average, with 87.2% of its population born in Australia, 90.6% being citizens, and 90.7% speaking English only at home.
-Christianity was the predominant religion in Toowoomba-West, accounting for 64.2% of people, compared to 52.2% across the rest of Queensland.
-The top three ancestry groups were Australian (30.0%), English (28.0%), and German (8.6%).
+Toowoomba-West had a cultural diversity index below the average, with 87.2% of its population born in Australia, 90.6% being citizens, and 90.7% speaking English only at home.
+Christianity was the predominant religion in Toowoomba-West, making up 64.2% of the population, compared to 52.2% across the rest of Queensland.
+The top three represented ancestry groups were Australian (30.0%), English (28.0%), and German (8.6%).

 Frequently Asked Questions - Diversity